Candace Nelson Career

 Credit: Dane Deaner

 Sprinkles Cupcakes quickly rose to fame and induced a nationwide cupcake phenomenon.
 Then, came the revolutionary cupcake ATM.
 “The cupcake ATM idea was really an example of leaning into frustration and finding opportunity,” Nelson beams.
 While she was pregnant with her second son, Nelson returned home late at night from a friend’s party and was faced with a very strong craving for a dark chocolate Sprinkles cupcake.
 Unfortunately, there were no cupcakes in her house and given the hour, Sprinkles was closed.
-“I was frustrated because I was like, ‘Well, I own a bakery and I can’t even get a cupcake right now,’ so my husband and I started batting around these ideas of what it would look like to be able to get a cupcake late at night,” she shares.
-Eventually, the pair came up with the idea for a high-end vending machine that would allow customers to get a cupcake at any hour of the day or night.

 4/5

-After taking over the world of sweet treats, Nelson moved in a more savory direction with Pizzana.
-“I’ve always been a fan of taking hand-held and simple foods and putting an elevated twist on them,” Nelson explains.
-“So, making simple foods more special is sort of the connection between Sprinkles and Pizzana.”
 However, the real reason why Nelson chose pizza for her next foodie venture was because of Chef Daniele Uditi.
-After trying his pizza and learning that he had always dreamed of opening his own restaurant, Nelson felt compelled to partner with him.
-“I believed in him as a founder, I loved his origin story, I saw a need in the market, I knew what I could do with this pizza in terms of branding and experience and I was moved to do it with him,” she says.
-When it comes to her favorite pizza, Nelson likes to keep things simple with Pizzana’s classic Margherita, which features the highest quality fior di latte cheese and San Marzano DOP tomatoes.
+After tasting his pizza and hearing about his lifelong dream of owning a restaurant, Nelson felt something spark.
+He couldn’t ignore it.
+Inspired and impressed, he decided to partner with him and help bring that dream to life.
+“I believed in him as a founder, I loved his origin story.
+I saw a need in the market, I knew what I could do with this pizza in terms of branding and experience and I was moved to do it with him,” she says.
+When it comes to her go-to pizza, Nelson keeps it classic with Pizzana’s Margherita.
+It’s simplicity at its finest.
+Made with the highest quality fior di latte cheese and San Marzano DOP tomatoes, every bite hits just right.

 + posts